DevExpress-Examples/asp-net-mvc-grid-antiforgerytoken-with-crud-operations/Readme.md

         ViewContext.Writer.Write("#");
     });
 ```
-During CRUD operations, the grid sends the token through a callback.
+During CRUD operations, the grid sends the token with a callback.
 To check the value on the server, decorate the action method with the [ValidateAntiForgeryToken](https://learn.microsoft.com/en-us/dotnet/api/system.web.mvc.validateantiforgerytokenattribute) attribute.

 ```scharp
 [ValidateAntiForgeryToken]